 Note: For large areas, a walk behind broadcast spreader will make the job go faster.

 Completely cover the seedbed approximately 1/8″ deep with ProTime Grass Straw Mulch, applied through a mulch spreader.
-This helps to protect the seedlings, holds in warmth and moisture, and hides the seeds from birds.
+This helps to protect the seedlings and holds in warmth and moisture.